 And you shall remember that the LORD your God led you ALL THE WAY these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.
 So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the LORD.
 (Deuteronomy 8:2-3)

-By means of trials, God seeks to help us see our need and our dependence on Him.
-We absolutely must learn that life—both physical and spiritual—depends on what God supplies.
+Through trials, God seeks to help us see our need and dependence on Him.
+We must learn that life—both physical and spiritual—depends on what God supplies.
 Our reaction to the trials reveals what is in our heart, that is, what really motivates us.
 Humiliation proves what is really there.
-He puts us into distress to make us become aware of our needs.
-He wants to see whether we will live by faith, depending upon Him to supply those needs.
-He needs to see whether we will keep His commands, even when a need might be supplied by disobeying them.
+He puts us into distress to make us realize our needs.
+He wants to see whether we will live by faith, depending on Him to supply those needs.
+He needs to see whether we will keep His commands, even when disobeying them might supply a need.

-Brethren, things happen to those of faith so that we might possess qualities of mind, character and heart that would otherwise not be available to us.
+Things happen to those of faith so they might possess qualities of mind, character, and heart that would otherwise not be available to them.
 We can take these qualities through the grave and into the Kingdom of God.
 Jesus says in John 15:5, "Without Me you can do nothing."
 The fruits of God's Spirit can be produced through faith only in cooperation with God in His purpose as we proceed on our pilgrimage.

 At the Feast, God commands us to show Him at least a small part of what is in our hearts.
-He wants us to go to services every day to confront Him on a personal basis.
-We are to keep the Feast "to the Lord for seven days" (Leviticus 23:41), not just on the holy days.
+He wants us to go to services every day to confront Him personally.
+We are to keep the Feast "to the LORD for seven days" (Leviticus 23:41), not just on the holy days.
 He wants to see our reaction to that.
-At home we could easily avoid it.
+At home, we could easily avoid it.

-Being at the Feast is a spiritual equivalent of being in the land enjoying the fruits of His blessing.
-God occasionally provides even a measure of hardship at the Feast, but it is not given in wrath.
+Being at the Feast is the spiritual equivalent of being in the land enjoying the fruits of His blessing.
+God occasionally provides even a measure of hardship at the Feast, but He does not give it in wrath.
 He is trying to teach us discipline.
 He wants us to consider if we have forgotten Him or put Him in a secondary position at the Feast.
 Has He not supplied our need to enable us to be there?
-He has given us not just the money, but all the experiences of the past year that helped to shape us into what we are now.
+He has given us, not just the money, but all the experiences of the past year that helped to shape us into what we are now.
 Has He been involved in our lives in this way?

-What gets the emphasis at the Feast?
+What do we emphasize at the Feast?
 The daily confrontation with God at services and prayer?
-Or the sightseeing, shopping, entertainment or other distractions from the spiritual purpose of the Feast?
+Or the sightseeing, shopping, entertainment, or other distractions from the spiritual purpose of the Feast?
 These activities are not evil, but we must learn to prioritize and discipline ourselves to emphasize the spiritual.

 With prosperity comes the ever-present danger of pride that begets forgetfulness.
 This form of pride is especially insidious because without realizing it, pride moves us to deify the self.
 It makes us pay an inordinate amount of attention to "Number One."
 So God gives us prosperity at the Feast to see how we handle it.